Skip to main content

 101 Switching Protocols

 Indicates a successful WebSocket connection.
-Upon successful connection, send a message including the configuration to specify the input and expected output formats.
+Upon successful connection, send a config message to define the configuration: Specify the input language and expected output preferences.

 primaryLanguage